Ghdhdhdh/CookieClicker/README.md

-Go into CookieCLicker, and run the main file!
+Go into CookieCLicker, and run the start.bat!
 Do COntrol + C to safley close the main thread, you can close the programm now.